kauzerei/openautolab/build_instructions/building_as_described.md

 Take the force gauge, and the pair of mounting brackets and fix the gauge to the rods by threading each screw through two brackets into the gauge.
 Mind the orientation of the gauge, the arrow must be on the free side and should point in the direction of rods.
 Mount the last holder to the other side of the gauge with two M5 screws.
 Place magnets in the same orientation into all four holders.
 Screw the magnet covers into the holders.
+Magnets are simply put into the smaller cover and are held down with screwed on interfaces.
+The orientation of all the magnets should be the same in all holders and interfaces, so that they are attracted.

 ### Building frame and rails together.
 Parts list:
 - 2x upper vertex